 Types of unregistered childcare include:

-Toddler groups are not required to register with CSSIW as parents or carers must stay with their children while attending.
+Toddler groups are not required to register with CIW as parents or carers must stay with their children while attending.
 Sessions allow children to mix with others and enjoy a variety of activities.
 Despite their name, groups aren’t just for toddlers – groups are often attended by a range of children from newborns to pre-schoolers.

 Cylchoedd ti a fi enable parents and carers to play alongside their children and socialise in an informal Welsh setting.
 Non-Welsh speaking parents are welcome to attend and are encouraged to learn Welsh with their children by enjoying basic stories, songs and nursery rhymes.